 What sort of wetsuit will I need?
 In summer boardies are fine with maybe a wetshirt to protect yourself from the sun.
 In winter a springsuit is more than enough.

 What should I bring?
 Everything is dirt cheap here so I would recommend bringing a minimum of clothing as you can buy up big time when you get here.
 It is a good idea however to bring old hand me downs as they make great gifts for the locals and are well appreciated.
-Don't forget to bring wax, spare leg ropes, and ding repair kits as they are a very scarce commodity around here and also make great presents for your surf guide!
+Don't forget to bring wax, and spare leg ropes as they are a very scarce commodity around here and also make great presents for your surf guide!
 Also a good idea to bring sunscreen, insect repellent, a good waterproof jacket for the boat as well water proof bag for your stuff.

 Is it safe in Tulear?
-Considering the fact that Madagascar is one of the poorest countries in the world, yes it is surprisingly safe and robberies or aggressions are very rare indeed and a lot more common place in most western countries.
+Considering the fact that Madagascar is one of the poorest countries in the world, yes it is surprisingly safe and robberies or aggressions are very rare indeed.
 In saying that, still a good idea to keep a very close eye on your valuables.

 Are there any nasty tropical diseases?
 To be honest bugger all.
 I do not know of a single person who has caught malaria here your biggest risk would without a doubt will be getting a case of bali belly which is quite common with first time travellers.
 Bring some good stomach meds as well as something for the runs and you should be covered!